Wherever possible, in the interest of economy and efficiency,

 an additional aid to provide the highway user safe passage through

 the borough.
-Locations of grit bins will be determined by the
+Locations of grit bins will be determined by Sefton

-Technical Services Director and will be based on the following
+Council and will be based on the following criteria as funding

 - Bridges with made footways over railways and canals